caprice-j/ggconf/README.md

 ### Partial Match

-Even if the unique identification is not possible for specified elements (i.e. theme element names and theme configuration arguments), `ggconf` tries to execute its best estimate instead of bluntly returning an error.
+Even if the unique identification is not possible for specified elements (e.g. theme element names or arguments), `ggconf` tries to execute its best estimate instead of just returning an error.

-For `theme2(ax.txt(sz=20, fc="bold"), ax.ln(col='gray60'), panel.bg(fill="white"))`, ggconf performs partial matches six times.
+For the input `theme2(ax.txt(sz=20, fc="bold"), ax.ln(col='gray60'), panel.bg(fill="white"))`, ggconf performs partial matches six times.

 -   **theme element names**
     -   `ax.txt` matches `axis.text`.
 You can even write `a.t` or `at`.